Natsume0129/song_rhyme/README.md

-# Song rhyme and china culture show
+# Song ryhme and china culture show

 ## Overview
 This project is a Unity-based interactive application developed as a personal / academic project.